 Tamanawas Falls Trail

 The Northwest Indians believed everyone has a tamanawas—a friendly guardian spirit.
 Tamanawas Falls seems as though it might be Mt.
 Hood’s guardian, an inspiring 100-foot curtain of white water in a green canyon at the mountain’s eastern base.
-The easy 1.9-mile path to the falls is a delight, with scenic footbridges and lots of access to mossy-banked Cold Spring Creek. (photo by Tyler Roemer)
+The easy 1.9-mile path to the falls is a delight, with scenic footbridges and lots of access to mossy-banked Cold Spring Creek.
+The open season for this trail is May to October. (photo by Tyler Roemer)

 Getting there: Drive Highway 35 around Mt.
 Hood to the Tamanawas Falls Trailhead near milepost 72, about 0.2 miles north of Sherwood Campground.
 Expect to pay $5 if you don’t already have a Northwest Forest parking pass.